First Steps with elementary Development

 What’s next?

-I'm having fun exploring the elementary code and issue trackers, and I think I'll be able to make some meaningful contributions to be project.
-I may spend a bit more time on the Wingpanel Sound Indicator before getting more out of my comfort zone with some larger projects.
-I've also got some updates coming for Xubuntu in the next couple of days, so watch my blog and Twitter for updates.
+I’m having fun exploring the elementary code and issue trackers, and I think I’ll be able to make some meaningful contributions to be project.
+I may spend more time on the Wingpanel Sound Indicator before getting out of my comfort zone with larger projects.
+I’ve also got some updates coming for Xubuntu in the next couple of days, so watch my blog and Twitter for updates.